Privacy Statement for Theses Competition

 The customer register contains data on persons participating or who have participated in the Finnish Youth Research Society’s thesis competition.

 The customer register includes the following identifying information: name, address, email address and telephone number.
 Other processed register data includes data provided by the data subjects on the educational institution they attend, their thesis and its instructor, grade and date of approval.
 The register also includes the theses submitted to the competition.

-By registering in the competition, data subjects give their consent to the inclusion of their thesis in Youth Research Library archives from where the thesis can be borrowed, and the publication of their work on the Finnish Youth Research Society’s website should the work be awarded.
+By registering in the competition, data subjects give their consent to the publication of their work on the Finnish Youth Research Society’s website should the work be awarded.